 - UNplug.
 No more rationalizations.
 No more excuses.
 Turn it off.
 Try 24 hours or a full weekend.
 No TV, no internet, no social media.
 It sounds so daunting you’d hardly believe that less than 70 years ago the only media folks had was the newspaper and the radio.
 If you can’t do it alone, enlist the help of a friend who will hold you accountable (you know, the one who will really do it!).

 - Work to identify what you are feeling.
 Bolstered by the psychological space of unplugging, sometimes being emotionally overwhelmed can be the result of having a conglomeration of feelings that are unidentified or mislabeled.
 For example, people experiencing sadness and fear often mislabel their emotional state as “tired” or “stressed,” thus failing to appreciate the complexity of their experience.
 This also limits their ability to respond appropriately.
 For example, someone who is sad but mislabels that emotion as “tired” is unable to actively process feelings of grief, regret, or remorse, instead tending to misbelieve they just need more sleep!
+What are you really feeling?
+How can you respond to just that?

 - Before you go to personality defects, try thinking about circumstances.
 Persons prone to feeling emotionally overwhelmed often lack a stable sense of self, meaning that when things go awry in their lives they tend to think of themselves as characterologically defunct or insufficient.
 For example, when they’re experiencing a particularly high workload, they chastise themselves as inept and weak, rather than healthily and self-compassionately acknowledging that any reasonable person in their shoes would struggle as much (or more!) as they are.
+In what ways could you try to tell the story a bit more in-line with just the facts, rather than your negative appraisal of yourself?

 - Stay present.
 People who are habitually anxious tend to constantly live in the future, anticipating and worry about each turn life may take and feeling a sense of helplessness and lack of control.
 People who are habitually depressed tend to spend most of their time lamenting the past and mulling over the various ways they should’ve made decisions other than the ones they did.
 On the other hand, people who are emotionally resilient find a way to stay in the present, dealing with each day as it comes.
 Developing a personal mindfulness practice is key to this ability.